nyteshade/ne-schemata/README.md

 ## Recent Breaking Changes

+### 4.0.0
+The package has been renamed to `@nejs/schemata` in coordination with several projects.
+Reliance on flow-type has been removed in favor of using pure JavaScript with types documeted in jsdoc comment blocks.

 ### 2.4.0, 2.4.1 -> 3.0.1
 2.4.0 and 2.4.1 are both actually breaking changes.
 Tests have been updated and version updated appropriately for 3.0.0.
 The breaking changes are as follows:

 ```js
 // Previously